aashu0148/diurnal-brew/README.md

 brew install --cask diurnal
 ```

-Builds are signed with a Developer ID certificate and notarized by Apple —
+Builds are signed with a Developer ID certificate and notarized by Apple
-no quarantine workaround needed.